-Acceptance of the general terms and conditions for requesting international freight train paths through the Rail Freight Rail Freight Corridor n°4 "Atlantic" (RFC4) one stop shop
+Acceptance of the general terms and conditions for requesting international freight train paths through the Rail Freight Corridor "Atlantic" one stop shop

-Considering that the RFC4 corridor-one stop shop ("C-OSS") is Groupement européen d'intérêt économique Corridor Ferroviaire de Marchandises n°4 incorporated under the Law of France and registered at the Registre du Commerce et des Sociétés de Paris under number 797803228, located in RFF, 92 avenue de France - 75648 PARIS CEDEX ("EEIG CFM4") and operating from ADIF (Dirección de Planificación y Gestión de Red), C/.
-Hiedra, s/n°, Estación de Chamartín, Edificio 23, 28036 Madrid, SPAIN.
+Considering that the RFC Atlantic corridor-one stop shop ("C-OSS") is a department of the EEIG Atlantic Corridor incorporated under the Law of France and registered at the Registre du Commerce et des Sociétés de Paris under number 797803228, located in SNCF Réseau, 92 avenue de France - 75648 PARIS CEDEX and operating from ADIF (Dirección de Planificación y Gestión de Red), C/.
+Hiedra, s/no, Estación de Chamartín, Edificio 23, 28036 Madrid, SPAIN.

-- The applicant has read, understood and accepted the RFC 4 Corridor Information Document and, in particular, its part IV which states the procedures for requesting and allocating international freight paths through the RFC 4 one stop shop. - The applicant complies with all conditions required by applicable legislations and by the Infrastructure Managers / Allocation Bodies ("IMs/ABs") involved in the paths it requests including inter alia administrative and financial requirements. - The applicant shall provide all data required for the path requests. - The applicant accepts the provisions of the national networks statements applicable to the path(s) requested. - The applicant shall place capacity requests only through the Path Coordination System.
+- The applicant has read, understood and accepted the RFC Atlantic Corridor Information Document and, in particular, its part IV which states the procedures for requesting and allocating international freight paths through the RFC Atlantic one stop shop. - The applicant complies with all conditions required by applicable legislations and by the Infrastructure Managers / Allocation Bodies ("IMs/ABs") involved in the paths it requests including inter alia administrative and financial requirements. - The applicant shall provide all data required for the path requests. - The applicant accepts the provisions of the national networks statements applicable to the path(s) requested. - The applicant shall place capacity requests only through the Path Coordination System.

-The EEIG CFM4, as C-OSS, shall only be held liable for direct damages caused to the applicant due to the breach of one of the obligations of the C-OSS as described in article 2.1 of part IV of the Corridor Information Document.
+The EEIG Atlantic Corridor, as C-OSS, shall only be held liable for direct damages caused to the applicant due to the breach of one of the obligations of the C-OSS as described in article 2.1 of part IV of the Corridor Information Document.

-The EEIG CFM4 shall not be held liable for any damage caused to the applicant due to the breach by one or several IMs/ABs involved in the requested paths of one of the obligations described in article 2.2 of part IV of the Corridor Information Document
+The EEIG Atlantic Corridor shall not be held liable for any damage caused to the applicant due to the breach by one or several IMs/ABs involved in the requested paths of one of the obligations described in article 2.2 of part IV of the Corridor Information Document